Annotation Curricula to Implicitly Train Non-Expert Annotators: Introduction

 \section{Introduction}

 Supervised learning and, consequently, annotated corpora are crucial for many down-stream tasks to train and develop well-performing models.
-Despite increasing performances of models trained in a semi- or unsupervised fashion~\citep{peters-etal-2018-deep,devlin-etal-2019-bert}, they still substantially benefit from labeled data~\citep{peters-etal-2019-tune,gururangan-etal-2020-dont}.
+Despite improvements of models trained in a semi- or unsupervised fashion~\citep{peters-etal-2018-deep,devlin-etal-2019-bert}, they still substantially benefit from labeled data~\citep{peters-etal-2019-tune,gururangan-etal-2020-dont}.
 However, labels are costly to obtain and require domain experts or a large crowd of non-expert annotators~\citep{snow-etal-2008-cheap}.

 Past research has mainly investigated two approaches to reduce annotation cost and effort (often approximated by annotation time); namely, \textbf{active learning} and \textbf{label suggestions}.
 Active learning assumes that resources for annotating data are limited and aims to reduce the number of labeled instances by only annotating those which contribute most to model training~\citep{lewis-etal-1994-sequential, settles-2012-active}.
 This often results in sampled instances that are more difficult to annotate, putting an increased cognitive load on annotators, and potentially leading to a lower agreement or an increased annotation time~\citep{settles-etal-2008-al}.
 Label suggestions directly target annotators by providing them with suggestions from a pre-trained model.
-Although they are capable of effectively reducing the annotation time~\citep{schulz-etal-2019-analysis,klie-etal-2020-zero}, they bear the risk of biasing annotators towards the (possibly erroneous) suggested label~\citep{fort-sagot-2010-influence}.
-The above-called shortcomings render existing approaches better suited for domain-expert annotators who are less burdened by difficult annotation instances and are less prone to receiving erroneous label suggestions than non-expert annotators.
-Overall, we can identify a lack of approaches that (1) are less distracting or biasing than label suggestions and (2) focus on easing the annotation process for non-expert annotators.
-At the same time, the rising popularity of large-scale datasets that are annotated by non-expert annotators~\citep{bowman-etal-2015-large,sakaguchi2020winogrande}, further increases the need for better training methods targeting non-expert annotators~\citep{geva-etal-2019-modeling,nie-etal-2020-adversarial,rogers-2021}.
+Although they are capable of effectively reducing the annotation time~\citep{schulz-etal-2019-analysis,klie-etal-2020-zero,beck-etal-2021-investigating}, they bear the risk of biasing annotators towards the (possibly erroneous) suggested label~\citep{fort-sagot-2010-influence}.
+Both these shortcomings render existing approaches better suited for domain-expert annotators who are less burdened by difficult annotation instances and are less prone to receiving erroneous label suggestions than non-expert annotators.
+Overall, we can identify a lack of approaches that (1) are less distracting or biased than label suggestions and (2) can also ease the annotation process for non-expert annotators.
+Especially the increasing popularity of large-scale, crowdsourced datasets~\citep{bowman-etal-2015-large,sakaguchi2021winogrande} further amplifies the need for training methods that can also be applied in non-expert annotator scenarios~\citep{geva-etal-2019-modeling,nie-etal-2020-adversarial,rogers-2021}.